thisago/restSpa/readme.md

 - All routes calls `forceHttpMethod` that checks if the route is called using the correct HTTP method (useful in development and helps identify the routes by reading the code)
+- In a `if` statement, try to put the error/fallback in the last

 ---